-Mathematics background to at least the intermediate algebra level (MA 151 or equivalent). \Electives: Most courses can be used as electives, excluding the prerequisites CS 105 and MA 151 and lower-level math courses.
+Mathematics background to at least the intermediate algebra level (MA 151 or equivalent).
+Electives: Most courses can be used as electives, excluding the prerequisites CS 105 and MA 151 and lower-level math courses.
 Actual choice should be made in consultation with an advisor.
-SP 190 Principles of Aviation is a suggested elective.